Kierandoolan/buy-and-sell-auto-project-four/README.md

 #### EPIC | Site Administration
 - As a Site Administrator, I can create, read, update and delete posts and comments
+- As a Site Administerator, I can view feedback from the User
+- As a Site Administerator, I can view issues from the User